 - Breakout Direction

-Generally for a bullish or bearish continuation the breakout is in the direction of prior trend, however study has shown that the failed breakouts result is short term bullish or bearish reversals
+Generally the breakout is in the direction of prior trend, however study has shown that the failed breakouts result is short term bullish or bearish reversals

 Diamond chart pattern performance matrix table is given below to study how diamond chart pattern has performed on various parameters-